Suriname entry requirements for Japan passport holders

 Tourist visa (multiple entry)Allows multiple entries within validity period.$50 USD (approx. 7,500 JPY)

-Stay extension feeExtensions are not available for visa-free stays; only for visa holders.$25 USD (approx. 3,750 JPY) per extension
+Stay extension feeExtensions are possible for up to 90 days total.$25 USD (approx. 3,750 JPY) per month

 Common reasons for entry denial